-Similarly, if the CDs have only one Observation Date or if the CDs have Averaging Dates only near the end of the term of the CDs and the Basket Closing Level increases during the first part of the term and then decreases back to the Starting Basket Level by maturity, the Ending Basket Level will be significantly less than the Basket Closing Level at its peak.
+Similarly, if the CDs have only one Observation Date or if the CDs have Ending Averaging Dates only near the end of the term of the CDs and the Underlying Closing Level increases during the first part of the term and then decreases back to the Starting Underlying Level by maturity, the Ending Underlying Level will be significantly less than the Underlying Closing Level at its peak.

-Under either of these circumstances, you may receive a lower payment at maturity than you would have received if you had invested directly in the Basket, the Components or any commodity futures contracts or deposit rates underlying the Components or any futures contracts or exchange-traded or over-the-counter instruments based on, or other instruments linked to, any of the foregoing.
+Under either of these circumstances, you may receive a lower payment at maturity than you would have received if you had invested directly in one or more Indices or any securities, commodities, futures contracts or other assets or financial measures underlying one or more Indices or any futures contracts or exchange-traded or over-the-counter instruments based on, or other instruments linked to, any of the foregoing.